thejchap/smolfaas/README.md

--   was an adventure getting v8 built for linux (docker) and getting cmake configured to build on both platforms. homebrew packages an older build of v8 that is NOT the one that ships with `libnode-dev` which was the easiest way to install on linux, and tinyfaas wouldn't compile on the latter due to some breaking api changes between the 2 versions. i ended up building from source off a release branch for both platforms. side note - building v8 was the first time i'd heard my fan turn on on my m4 pro. also kept running into
+-   was an adventure getting v8 built for linux (docker) and getting cmake configured to build on both platforms. homebrew packages an older build of v8 that is NOT the one that ships with `libnode-dev` which was the easiest way to install on linux, and smolfaas wouldn't compile on the latter due to some breaking api changes between the 2 versions. i ended up building from source off a release branch for both platforms. side note - building v8 was the first time i'd heard my fan turn on on my m4 pro. also kept running into